apoorva-saxena/Backend-NewsApp/README.md

-API /api/resources should display all the sources
-API /api/techcrunch should display all relevant news
+Backend for the news app